How to Measure for Compression Socks: Step-by-Step Guide with Size Chart

 Even with detailed instructions, measuring can be intimidating.
 That's why our certified fitters are here.
 Book an appointment, and we'll measure your legs, try on sample stockings, and discuss your lifestyle and goals.
 We'll also teach you how to put on and remove your garments, because technique matters.
 Some people use donning gloves or butlers (special frames) to slide stockings up smoothly.
 Others use a little baby powder.
 We'll find what works for you.
 As New Jersey's #1 DME solution, we offer a full range of brands and can special order custom flat knit pieces.
 You're not alone in this process.

 We also encourage you to read our article Why Are My Legs Swollen? for a deeper understanding of swelling causes, and How to Choose Compression Socks: Medi vs. Juzo vs. Jobst for help picking a brand.
-We’re building a knowledge hub so you have resources at your fingertips.
+And if you have a quick question outside of business hours, our 24/7 chatbot Lumi is always ready on mcbdme.com to point you in the right direction.
+We're building a knowledge hub so you have resources at your fingertips.
 Bookmark them for future reference!